Skip to contents

 df_wide

-A wide-format dataframe containing longitudinal data for multiple waves.
+A wide-format dataframe containing longitudinal data.

 ordinal_columns